bachthefly/bachthefly/README.md

 # Hello there!
 I'm Bach Nguyen!

-I'm a **Computer Science & Data Analytics graduate from Denison University** interested in the intersection of **technology, data, and people**.
+I'm a **Computer Science & Data Analytics graduate from Denison University**, and I'm interested in how technology can be designed, analyzed, and evaluated to better support people and communities.

 I'm currently diving deeper into **Human-Computer Interaction (HCI)** and **Computer-Supported Cooperative Work (CSCW)**, with interests in human-centered AI, social computing, and technology-mediated human behavior.

 ## About Me

-I enjoy working across different areas of computing and data.
-One of my strengths is **flexibility** — adapting to different problems, learning the tools and methodologies they require, and bringing together perspectives from software engineering, data analytics, and research.
+I enjoy working across different areas of computing and data, from building software and analyzing complex datasets to exploring machine learning and human-centered technology.
+I particularly enjoy projects that require moving between technical implementation, data-driven reasoning, and understanding the people or communities affected by a system.

 My work spans: